brimdata/zed/zeek/Data-Type-Compatibility.md

 [ZNG](../docs/formats/zng.md), etc.) maintain comprehensive interoperability with Zeek.
-When Zeek is configured to output its logs in NDJSON format, much of the rich type information is lost in translation, but this can be restored by following the guidance for [Shaping Zeek NDJSON](Shaping-Zeek-NDJSON.md).
+When Zeek is configured to output its logs in NDJSON format, much of the rich type information is lost in translation, but this can be restored by following the guidance for [shaping Zeek NDJSON](Shaping-Zeek-NDJSON.md).
 On the other hand, Zeek TSV can be converted to Zed storage formats and back to Zeek TSV without any loss of information.